sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/ad550/README.md

 Baillie, a tree ring researcher, has compiled an impressive 540 AD comet impact hypothesis synthesis of historical evidence.

 My current verdict is that there is just enough evidence that there was some kind of global climate anomaly during this time but not enough evidence to suggest a **global ECDO event**.
-I see no accounts of decades-long cataclysms or mountain-high floods.
+I see no accounts of decades-long cataclysms or mountain-high floods, while there also seem to be significant historical happenings all over the globe during the most likely candidate date.
 Therefore I deem this event *unlikely* in terms of an ECDO flip.
 Based on the sparse material I have so far, something like a brush with a comet debris cloud seems more reasonable.

 Still, what I've found so far warrants further investigation.
 Baillie's work has a lot of leads for further investigation.